-APTET 2018 hall tickets released, download at cse.ap.gov.in, aptet.apcfss.in
+Released!
+APTET 2018 hall tickets available at cse.ap.gov.in, aptet.apcfss.in, download now

-APTET 2018: The hall tickets of the Andhra Pradesh Teacher Eligibility Test’s (APTET-2018) have been released on June 5, 2018.
-All the candidates registered for the examination can now download the admit card through the official websites cse.ap.gov.in and aptet.apcfss.in.
+APTET 2018 hall ticket: The hall ticket of the Andhra Pradesh Teacher Eligibility Test (APTET-2018) has been released today, on June 5, 2018.
+All the candidates registered for the examination can now download the same through the official websites — cse.ap.gov.in and aptet.apcfss.in.
 The examination is scheduled to held from June 10 to June 21, 2018 in Andhra Pradesh.
-This TET is held to determine the eligibility of the aspirants to work as a teacher in government and other educational institutions.
+The TET is held to determine the eligibility of the aspirants to work as a teacher in government and other educational institutions.

 Read | CTET 2018 on September 16

 The candidates who want to be teachers for Classes 1 to 5 have to appear for Paper-I which will be conducted from June 10 to June 12 and the candidates who wish to teach Classes 6 to 8 have to appear for Paper II A (scheduled for June 13 to June 19), and Paper II (B) on June 21, 2018.
-The candidates who intend to be teachers for all Classes from 1 to 8 can appear for both papers — Paper-I and Paper-II.
+Those who intend to be teachers for all Classes from 1 to 8 can appear for both papers — Paper-I and Paper-II.

 APTET 2018: How to download